We believe in being transparent and accountable about the care and treatment we provide.

 Our Trust's improvement plan

-Our Improvement Plan (2022-24), was developed with our staff, considers the changing landscape of regulation, learning and brings together multiple quality and safety goals to monitor and continually improve delivery and safety of services.
+Our (CQC) improvement plan (2022 - 24), which was developed with our staff, considers the changing landscape of regulation, learning and brings together multiple quality and safety goals to monitor and continually improve the delivery and safety of services.

-A subsequent CQC inspection was anticipated in early 2020, although due to the covid-19 pandemic, this inspection was cancelled and specific visits to the Trust in relation to the CQC’s Emergency Monitoring Framework were carried out during 2020-21, and a system wide review (including CUH urgent & emergency care and medicine.
-The Trust has also participated in a provider collaboration review (Cancer Services), and a national review of services for those with a learning disability and/or autism.
+A subsequent CQC inspection was anticipated in early 2020, although due to the covid-19 pandemic, this inspection was cancelled and specific visits to the Trust in relation to the CQC’s Emergency Monitoring Framework were carried out during 2020 - 21.

-The Improvement Plan remains a dynamic document reviewed and updated on a regular basis in response to feedback from patient’s, partners and regulators.
-It will enable us to monitor and communicate the progress being made, and to ensure it remains fit for purpose and continues to be reflective of the overall strategy and priorities of the Trust.
+This improvement plan remains a dynamic document reviewed and updated on a regular basis in response to feedback from patients, partners and regulators.
+It will enable us to monitor and communicate the progress being made and to ensure it remains fit for purpose and continues to be reflective of the overall strategy and priorities of the Trust.